 Indoor cats can also suffer from more hairballs due to the increased amount of time that they spend grooming.
 The good news is that there are plenty of cat foods formulated with the specific nutritional needs of indoor cats in mind.
 The bad news is that there are so many to choose from, you might feel overwhelmed and be unable to make up your mind.

 That’s where we come in!
-We’ve rounded up 10 of our favorite brands.
+We’ve rounded up 10 of our favorite brands and provided you with our top picks for best cat foods for indoor cats..
 Our reviews contain information about nutritional profiles, ingredients, and specific health issues that each food is designed to help combat.

 |Best Value||Purina Friskies Indoor Delights||

 The 10 Best Cat Foods for Indoor Cats

 1. Smalls Fresh Cow Recipe — Best Overall

 The Fresh Cow Recipe from Smalls is a great premium choice for your indoor feline.
 The recipe features a whopping 90% lean, human-grade, ground beef, which makes up 68.32% of the food total.
 It also contains 10% beef liver and beef heart, all of which give the food a 21.6% crude protein content overall.
 The food is also packed with healthy vegetables like green beans, spinach, and peas, plus all the additional vitamin and mineral supplements your cat needs to thrive like vitamins A, D3, B12, and minerals calcium, phosphorus, and magnesium.
 The food is available in a minced or pate recipe to suit your cat’s unique preferences.

 The only issues we found with this food are the high price, as well as the fact that some of the overall protein content comes from peas.

 2. Purina Friskies Indoor Delights Dry Cat Food — Best Value